jlevy/simplexng/README.md

   with Redis and rate limiting turned off.
   (You can adjust the settings file if desired.)

-- It publishes a package to PyPI that you can use.
+- It vendors a recent copy of SearXNG so it is all available from PyPI for quick installation.

 I wrote this since a friend was asking me why it wasn't easier to set up for "localhost" use or embedded use.